-{\bf FAD} (Formic acid dimer)) represents carboxylic groups which often dimerize in self-assembled structures studied by AFM \cite{VanderLit2016,Zahl2021}.
+{\bf FAD} (Formic acid dimer) represents carboxylic groups which often dimerize in self-assembled structures studied by AFM \cite{VanderLit2016,Zahl2021}.
 The FDBM again provides contrast most similar to DFT data, including bright spots above oxygen atoms.
-This is due to ability of FDBM to reflect localized electron pairs in Pauli repulsion.
-Nevertheless these bright spots are visible also in LJ+PC and LJ+Hartree simulations at higher tip-sample separation where electrostatic forces dominate \cite{VanderLit2016}.
+This is due to the ability of FDBM to reflect localized electron pairs in Pauli repulsion.
+Nevertheless, these bright spots are visible also in LJ+PC and LJ+Hartree simulations at higher tip-sample separation where electrostatic forces dominate \cite{VanderLit2016}.

-{\bf FFPB} molecule (4-(4-(2,3,4,5,6- pentafluorophenylethynyl)- 2,3,5,6- tetrafluorophenylethynyl) phenylethynylbenzene) was studied to see the effect of electron depletion on the AFM contrast in a benzene ring ($\pi$-hole), caused by the electron withdrawing substituents (fluorines) \cite{Moll2014,Mallada2023}.
-In DFT simulations this is visible as darker contrast over fluorinated rings, which can be attributed to a faster decay of the electron density \cite{Moll2012} (due to deeper electrostatic potential and lower work function) and by electrostatic attraction between the ($\pi$-hole) and free electron pair of CO tip.
-Surprisingly, this effect is best reproduced by LJ+PC model, which used Mulliken charges obtained from DFT calculation.
-Another characteristic feature clearly visible in this molecule is the triple bond rendered as bright line perpendicular to the bond.
-This effect is caused by the toroidal shape of the $\pi$-electron cloud around the triple bond \cite{deOteyza2013,VanderLit2016}, which produce a quadrupolar field both in electrostatics and Pauli repulsion.
-FDBM again reproduce this feature best thanks to incorporation of proper aspherical Pauli repulsion, while the Lennard-Jones potential is composed of spherical potentials around each atom and therefore cannot reproduce this feature.
-Nevertheless both LJ+PC and LJ+Hartree can reproduce the electrostatic contribution of this repulsive feature.
+{\bf FFPB} molecule (4-(4-(2,3,4,5,6- pentafluorophenylethynyl)- 2,3,5,6- tetrafluorophenylethynyl) phenylethynylbenzene) was studied to see the effect of electron depletion on the AFM contrast in a benzene ring ($\pi$-hole), caused by the electron-withdrawing substituents (fluorines) \cite{Moll2014,Mallada2023}.
+In DFT simulations this is visible as darker contrast over fluorinated rings, which can be attributed to a faster decay of the electron density \cite{Moll2012} (due to deeper electrostatic potential and lower work function) and by electrostatic attraction between the ($\pi$-hole) and free electron pair of the CO tip.
+Surprisingly, this effect is best reproduced by the LJ+PC model, which used Mulliken charges obtained from DFT calculation.
+Another characteristic feature is the triple bond rendered as a bright line perpendicular to the bond.
+This effect is caused by the toroidal shape of the $\pi$-electron cloud around the triple bond \cite{deOteyza2013,VanderLit2016}, which produces a quadrupolar field both in electrostatics and Pauli repulsion.
+FDBM again reproduce this feature best thanks to the incorporation of proper aspherical Pauli repulsion, while the Lennard-Jones potential is composed of spherical potentials around each atom and therefore cannot reproduce this feature.
+Nevertheless, both LJ+PC and LJ+Hartree can reproduce the electrostatic contribution of this repulsive feature.